Free IT support for disabled people

-AbilityNet's ITCanHelp service has a network of disclosure checked volunteers across the UK who offer free computer assistance to disabled people in their own homes.
-Our friendly, trustworthy volunteers can help in all sorts of ways, including:
+AbilityNet's ITCanHelp Home Visit Service has a network of disclosure checked volunteers who offer free computer assistance to disabled people in their own homes.
+You may have a problem with viruses, need some help installing broadband or be confused about updates or error messages.
+Our friendly, trustworthy volunteers could help in all sorts of ways, including:

-- diagnose and fix most computer related problems;
+- diagnosing and helping with computer related problems

-So get in touch to let us know what you need and we will find out if we have a volunteer in your local area who can help you.
-ITCanHelp was an independent charity that became part of AbilityNet in 2011.
+ITCanHelp became part of AbilityNet in 2011.
 You can read more about the history of ITCanHelp here.

 We are always happy to explain what we do and and answer any of your questions.
 If you want to know more about what we offer please get in touch.